 Ecole 42 USA is a Non-Profit Organizationthat does not discriminate on the basis of gender, religion, race, color, national or ethnic origin in the administration of its educational policies, admissions policies, athletic and other school-administered programs.

-Ecole 42 and Ecole 42 USA were co-founded by Xavier Niel, who is funding the two campuses and their academic programs by means of a $100 million donation from his personal fortune.
+Ecole 42 and Ecole 42 USA were co-founded by Xavier Niel, who is funding the two campuses and their academic programs by means of a charitable donations from his personal fortune.